 Techniques Used by School Counselors

-School counselors use various techniques to support students in the academic setting.
-Some techniques that are used are outlined below.
+School counselors use various techniques to support students in the academic setting, such as individual services, small group counseling, and guidance lessons.

 Individual Counseling